Frequently Asked Questions

 In order of preference:

-Avoid distilled water for hydroponic growing—it lacks the trace minerals plants benefit from.
-If using reverse osmosis water, you'll need to add back minerals through your nutrient solution.
+Avoid distilled water for hydroponic growing, since it lacks the trace minerals plants benefit from.
+If using reverse osmosis water, you will need to add back minerals through your nutrient solution.

 Shipping & Orders